 "I see no obstacle to a very early resumption of talks once the election process in the north of Cyprus is done," Eide said.

-between the Turkish North and Greek-supported South, during an invasion by Turkey that followed a coup by supporters of a union with Greece.
+Cyprus was divided in 1974 between the Turkish North and Greek-supported South, during an invasion by Turkey that followed a coup by supporters of a union with Greece.
 Peace talks were halted last year after Turkey launched a search for gas, in waters where the Cypriot government has licensed companies to drill.

 jr/msh (Reuters, AP, AFP)